salesforce/lwc-rfcs/text/0000-attributes-as-props.md

 # Attributes as props

+Global HTML Attributes and public props are often a source of confusion for for LWC developers (and LWC maintainers!).
+This proposal seeks to remove the concept of attributes in LWC and treat all incoming data as props, regardless of whether they are HTML global attributes.
+With this goal in mind, below are the proposals for listening to prop changes, reflecting props on the custom element(or not!) and handling of `data-` and `aria-`.

-## TL;DR
+### TL;DR
 - `static observableAttributes` and `attributeChangedCallback` removal
 - Allow Component authors to define public getter/setter for global HTML attributes
 - Opt-out of attribute reflection
 - `data-` and `aria-` attributes can no longer be accessed inside of components.
 They only reflect back to the DOM.

-## Description
-Global HTML Attributes and public props are often a source of confusion for for LWC developers (and LWC maintainers!).
-This proposal seeks to remove the concept of attributes in LWC and treat all incoming data as props, regardless of whether they are HTML global attributes.
-With this goal in mind, below are the proposals for listening to prop changes, reflecting props on the custom element(or not!) and handling of `data-` and `aria-`.

 ### Attribute reactivity
 LWC Attributes are not reactive today.
 In order to trigger a re-render from an attribute change, component authors have to jump through several hoops to make it happen: